Schweber/hdrop/README.md

 Run `hdrop -v [COMMAND]` _in the terminal_ to see maximum output for troubleshooting and find out the actual class name.
 Then use `hdrop -c CLASSNAME` to make it work. `hdrop -i [COMMAND]` might be sufficient, as long as a case insensitive (partial) match is sufficient.

 Please report instances of programs with differing class names, so that they can be added to `hdrop`.

+### Floating windows don't react to changed arguments

+Close the program (don't just hide it with hdrop).
+The changed arguments are only applied when the program is restarted.

 ## Installation